UK Championship: Finalists

-Commericals
+Commercials

 Title sponsorship

 The UK Championship has had many different sponsors over the years, including Super Crystalate, Tennents, StormSeal, Royal Liver Assurance, Liverpool Victoria, PowerHouse, Travis Perkins, Maplin Electronics, Pukka Pies, 12BET.com, williamhill.com, Coral, Betway, Cazoo, MrQ, and now by Victorian Plumbing since 2024.

 Television coverage

 The BBC is the current rights holder along with the other Triple Crown events and shows the event alongside TNT Sports (previously Eurosport).
 The BBC covered the inaugural event in 1977 on Grandstand and has broadcast all subsequent tournaments.
 It is usually held towards the end of each calendar year.